 In order to determine the integrity and encryption algorithm the P-CSCF proceeds as follows: the P-CSCF has a list of integrity and encryption algorithms it supports, ordered by priority.
-Release 6 algorithms shall have higher priority than Release 5 algorithms.
-The P-CSCF selects the first algorithm combination on its own list which is also supported by the LIE.
+The P-CSCF selects the first algorithm combination on its own list which is also supported by the UE.
+If the UE did not include any confidentiality algorithm in SM1 then the P-CSCF shall either select the NULL encryption algorithm or abort the procedure, according to its policy on confidentiality.